nylki/lindenmayer/README.md

 lsys.setProduction('F', () => (Math.random() < 0.2) ?
 'F-F++F-F' : 'F+F')
 ```

-If you are using functions as productions, your function can make use of a number of additional values that are passed as an info object to the function (see [full docs](https://github.com/nylki/lindenmayer/blob/master/docs/index.md#function-based-productions) for more details):
+If you are using functions as productions, your function can make use of a number of additional parameters that are passed as an info object to the function (see [full docs](https://github.com/nylki/lindenmayer/blob/master/docs/index.md#function-based-productions) for more details):

 ```.js
 lsys.setAxiom('FFFFF')